cche/todo-txt.nvim/README.md

 - Add or change task priorities
 - Filter by tag (@context or +project) and/or due date
 - Cascading filters (filter by tag and due date)
+- Due date helpers with shortcuts (`:today`, `:tomorrow`, `:nextweek`, etc.)
 - Simplified blink.cmp integration

 ## Features I might implement in the future

+- [x] Add due date helpers to nvim-cmp
+- [ ] Improve tag filter by using the completion instead of being on the tag under cursor.
 - [ ] Filter tasks due today.
 - [ ] Create local (per project) todo files.